Upcoming Trips: Fred Eaglesmith - Denali

 September 8-13, 2017

-Anchorage to Denali National Park and return with Fred Eaglesmith, Tif Ginn, Gurf Morlix and TBA
+Anchorage to Denali National Park and return with Fred Eaglesmith, Tif Ginn, Gurf Morlix and Mary Gauthier.

 Join Fred Eaglesmith and Friends and head north to Alaska and the heart of the last frontier - Denali National Park!
 Six million acres of wild land, bisected by one 92-mile ribbon of road.
 And this road less traveled (all but the first few miles are gravel, and forbidden to private automobile) will be our road.